 - $17.1 million

-The Australian Government will provide an estimated $29.8 million in total ODA to the Palestinian Territories (PTs) in 2020-21.
+The Australian Government will provide an estimated $27.1 million to the Palestinian Territories (PTs) in 2022-23.
 Australia's development cooperation is a demonstration of our practical and genuine commitment to the Palestinian people.
 Australia remains committed to a two-state solution in which Israel and a future Palestinian state coexist in peace and security, within internationally recognised borders.

 Australia has a long history of supporting Palestinians.
 The Palestinian Territories COVID-19 Development Response Plan sets out the priorities for the development program in the COVID-19 context.
 These priorities aim at contributing to health security, stability and economic recovery in the PTs.

 The Australia Awards program contributes to the education of future leaders in areas of economic recovery and long-term resilience (including the agriculture, public policy and water sectors).
 We continue to support a number of scholars who remain in Australia completing their studies.

 Australia's development priorities are set out in Partnerships for Recovery: Australia's COVID-19 Development Response.